 This motion is a step, one step, towards addressing those concerns, but it cannot be the last.
 Further work will be needed through the Assembly and the estimates process, if we are serious about rebuilding public confidence and restoring the basic transparency that good financial management demands.
 We support the motion, but work is far from done.

-MS CARRICK (Murrumbidgee) (3.12): I move the following amendment to Mr Cocks's proposed amendment:
+MS CARRICK (Murrumbidgee) (3.12): I move:

 Insert after paragraph (8)(e):